tingerrr/hydra/src/core.typ

   candidate.body
 }

-/// Execute the core logic to find and display elements for the given `hydra-context`.
+/// Execute the core logic to find and display elements for the given context.
-/// The `anchor-loc` of the context will be augmented.
+/// The `anchor-loc` of the context will be augmented using the current typst context.
 ///
 /// This function is contextual.
 ///